 - When an Education, Health and Care (EHC) needs assessment may be necessary

 A very small number of children and young people may not make progress despite SEN support.
-In these cases an Education, Health and Care (EHC) needs assessment may be appropriate.
+In these cases, an Education, Health and Care (EHC) needs assessment may be appropriate.
 This is a detailed assessment of a child or young person’s special educational needs and the support they may need in order to learn and progress.

 To find more information about EHC needs assessments and plans visit our information page.

 Education, Health and Care plans can be referred to as EHCPs or EHC plans.
-An Education Health and Care plan is for children and young people aged up to 25 years, who are in education or training, who need more support than is available through a school’s own SEN support.
+An Education Health and Care plan are for children and young people aged up to 25 years, who are in education or training, who need more support than is available through a school’s own SEN support.

 An individual’s Education, Health and Care plan identifies their educational, health and social needs and sets out the additional support to meet those needs and where their education or training programme will be delivered.
 The plan will be reviewed every year or more often if circumstances or needs change.